 Assignments: 30% (5% each), due as indicated in the class outline, 1-3 pages double-spaced, in APA style.
-The assignments will be essay style questions requiring you to integrate information using the research learned from the previous two weeks (and additional research) of lectures and readings.
+The assignments will be essay style questions requiring you to integrate information using the research learned from the previous two weeks (previous one week for assignment one) of lectures and readings.
 Attaching an additional reference page is permitted if additional sources are used.
 Assignment instructions and details will be available on Blackboard.